davekinkead/STAT1201/README.md

 There are a number of ways that values claims in science can be ethically problematic and the most obvious way concerns _harm_.
 As a minimum, harm can be any pain felt by sentient creatures, but it extends much further than that.
 Harm can occur either to the subjects of research (physical and mental anguish from poking and prodding, exposure to risk, long term effects etc), or be a result of the research (when the results permit subsequent harm as in weapons research).

 Justifiable or not, we place greater burdens of proof when the research subjects are human.
 For animal subjects, our typical concern is whether firstly the harm was minimised, and secondly the remaining harm is justified by the potential benefits of the research.
 Human subjects have additional requirements such as informed consent.

+But value can also seep into science via procedure.
+When ever we intervene in some situation as a researcher, we are making an implicit value claim that our intervention is justified.
+The sampling method, experimental design, and linkage between evidence and conclusions all involve the section of some things over others.
+They are all value decisions.

+Now one objection to this is that no, this is just good science.
+But all this does is raise the question of what _is_ good science and why we _should_ practice it.
+It seems very hard to get an ought from an is.

+A final area where values in science might create ethical problems is the motivation of researchers and their funders.
+Money is obviously a strong motivator, but so too is ideology.
+We can identify and how they are mitigated by explicit references to funding sources, conflicts of interest, and awareness of issues that might be divisive in the broader community.

 Harm